When I’ve painted a woman’s bottom so that I want to touch it, then [the painting] is finished.Pierre-Auguste Renoir

 - Properly Sized Panels: Panel width and the dimensions of the tongues and grooves that connect panel to frame must be sized so that seasonal humidity changes do not cause the panel to swell enough to break or warp the F&P assembly, or shrink enough to leave gaps between the panel and frame members;

 - Unconstrained Movement: A very important consideration is related to number 3 above, namely that the movement (expansion/contraction/sliding) of panels must be unconstrained.
 A common failing in F&P assemblies is glue squeeze-out or finishing materials inadvertently gluing the panel’s tongues inside the frame’s grooves resulting in broken assemblies, and more frequently, cracked/split panels.
-The solution is of course to use the right amount of glue and be careful when finishing.
-But since Murphy is a cunning monster adept at concealing glue squeeze-out and finish infiltration until it’s too late to detect (and pixies), I always coat tongues and the inside of grooves with wax to prevent glue/finish adhesion.
-One must also be careful that nails/screws/dowels used to secure F&P assemblies into the casework do not prevent panels from moving freely.
+The solution is of course to use the right amount of glue and be careful when finishing, but since Murphy is a cunning bugger adept at concealing glue squeeze-out and finish infiltration until it’s too late to detect (and pixies), I always coat the panel’s tongues and the inside of grooves with wax to prevent glue/finish adhesion.
+Please also be careful that nails/screws/dowels used to secure F&P assemblies into the casework do not prevent your panels from moving freely.

-With a lifespan performance criteria of 200 years in mind, the first solution I employed to maximize the bottom’s longevity was to make it nearly impossible to place the bottom in direct contact with the floor or ground by dropping the skirt below the chest’s bottom panel so the chest rests on the perimeter skirt instead of its bottom.
-This creates an air-gap between the floor and the bottom panel reducing the potential for moisture absorption through direct contact between the ground/floor.
-Better-quality casework in past centuries often incorporated this design detail.
+With a lifespan performance criteria of 200 years in mind, the first solution I employed to maximize the bottom’s longevity was to make it nearly impossible to place the bottom in direct contact with the floor or ground by leaving an “air-gap.”
+I did this by dropping the skirt below the chest’s bottom panel so the chest rests on the perimeter skirt instead of its bottom reducing the potential for moisture absorption through direct contact with the ground/floor.
+Better-quality casework in past centuries often incorporated this design detail because it works.